shearichard/django-on-flyio-demo-no-docker/README.md

 ## Procedure
 ### Useful Resources
-The process I followed in order to deploy the app is documented [here](https://fly.io/docs/django/getting-started/) .
+The process I followed in order to deploy the app is documented [here](https://fly.io/docs/django/getting-started/) but keep reading because I subsequently found fuller descriptions.

 The best documentation I found for extending the app to interact with a database is parts of this [document from learndjango](https://learndjango.com/tutorials/deploy-django-postgresql-flyio) .